bearsunday/bearsunday.github.io/manuals/1.0/en/resource_param.md

 At this time, if there is a constructor, it will be called. [^php8]

-[^php8]: This is called with named arguments in PHP8.x, but with ordinal arguments in PHP7.x. [^php8]: This is called with named arguments in PHP8.x, but with ordinal arguments in PHP7.x.
+[^php8]: This is called with named arguments in PHP8.x, but with ordinal arguments in PHP7.x.

 ```php?start_inline
 <?php